korupso/OVinder/documents/break-reports.md

 ## 07.07.2020
 I only made a small break today, since my medication makes me lose my appetite.
 I played some bass to get my mind off of work.

+## 08.07.2020
+I still don't feel hungry at all, which is why I never know what to do in my breaks.
+I just continued to play bass and learnt a new song.
+That really helped to not sink into the "programmer-hole" and not being able to stop working.

+## 09.07.2020
+I created reminders on my phone for my breaks, which really helps me remember them.
+I have not eaten actual food since I've taken my medication.
+Never have I realised how long a 30 minute break can feel like.